 To do – Visit Norwich Cathedral in the main city, relax with nature at the Sculthorpe Moor Nature Reserve (Fakenham), sunbathe (it the weather is good) at Horsey beach and hire a boat on the Norfolk Broads (Britain’s largest protected wetland), where idyllic towns and villages are surrounded by spectacular scenery.

 Only 50 miles North of London, the historical university city is known around the world.
-Cambridge is a pretty, small town that is mostly free of traffic in the centre – enjoy walking around.
+Cambridge is a small town that is free of traffic in the centre, so great for the keen walker.

 To do: Visit historical museums and art galleries, admire the impressive architecture and college buildings, go punting on the River Cam and see where greats like Steven Hawking lived, have a tasty beer in a traditional pub and join a walking tour around the city.